-According to National Restaurant News, the top three challenges restauranteurs currently face are inflation, labor, and increased customer demand.
+Restauranteurs face a range of challenges, from inflation to increased customer demand.
 With inflation rates skyrocketing and labor becoming more difficult to find and maintain, restauranteurs must adapt by switching approaches.
-For instance, restaurants might adjust menu prices to accommodate higher food and labor costs and turn toward automated solutions to reduce labor needs.
+For instance, restaurants might adjust menu prices to accommodate higher food costs, or they could use automated solutions to address a lack of workers.

 How Do Self-Pour Wine Taps Work?

 Self-pour wine taps work similarly to beer on tap.
-Anything that can be kegged can be served on self-pour taps, and wine is no exception.
-The principle is always the same throughout; when the customer or server pulls the tap handle, gas pressure pushes the kegged wine out of the keg and through a glycol-cooled tube into the tap.
+You can serve any kegged beverages via self-pour taps, and wine is no exception.
+They work in a straightforward way — when the customer or server pulls the tap handle, gas pressure pushes the wine out of the keg and through a glycol-cooled tube into the tap.
 It’s easy to pour wine correctly with self-pour taps.
-In the case of self-pour systems, customers will use an RFID card linked to their payment method to dispense their wine and pay by the ounce.
+Self-pour systems prompt customers to use an RFID card linked to their payment method to dispense their wine and pay for each ounce they drink.

-Any restaurant or bar serving wine will strive to deliver a consistently fresh taste to its customers, but that proves difficult when serving only bottled wines.
-As soon as you open a bottle of wine, it oxidizes, degrading the flavor and aroma and introducing the risk of an opened bottle of wine losing its quality before enough orders finish it.
-Kegged wine is pressurized, preventing passive oxidation in the keg.
-As it gets dispensed, a blend of nitrogen and CO2 (AKA blended beverage gas or “Guinness Gas”) pushes the wine from the keg into the glass, blanketing and cooling the beverage and preventing oxidation from occurring each time the tap opens.
+- No oxidation: Once you open a bottle of wine, it oxidizes, degrading the flavor and aroma.
+An opened bottle of wine might lose its quality before enough orders finish it.
+In contrast, kegged wine is pressurized, preventing passive oxidation in the keg.
+As it gets dispensed, a blend of nitrogen and CO2 pushes the wine from the keg into the glass.
+The process cools the beverage and keeps oxidation from occurring each time the tap opens.
 Kegged wines are well-insulated, remaining fresh for three months after tapped.

-Rather than having hundreds of bottles to keep track of as they go in and out of your bar, keep track of just a few kegs.
-It’s also much easier to maintain the right temperature for your wines using kegs.
-A standard keg of wine has a capacity of 5.16 gallons, which equates to about 26 bottles of wine, or about 132, 5oz glasses.
-The amount of storage space you’ll use for one keg is a fraction of what you would use for 26 bottles, meaning you can take up much less space at your establishment for the same amount of wine.
+- Efficient storage: Instead of tracking hundreds of bottles, you only have to manage a few kegs.
+The lower inventory makes it easier to maintain the right temperature for wines in kegs.
+A standard keg has a capacity of 5.16 gallons, which is about 26 bottles of wine or 132 glasses.
+The storage space for one keg is a fraction of the space for 26 bottles, letting you use less space for the same quantity of wine.

-Speed is a huge component within the restaurant setting, and it has the power to help you gain or lose customers.
-Your waitpersons and bartenders may spend valuable time opening bottles, serving patrons, and recorking what they opened.
-Kegged wine is the way to go if you want to simplify your bar’s operations and speed up your process.
+Speed is an integral component for restaurants, giving them the power to gain or lose customers.
+Your waitpersons and bartenders may spend valuable time opening bottles, serving patrons, and recorking bottles.
+Kegged wine simplifies your bar’s operations and speeds up your process.

-Serving out of kegs significantly reduces the number of operational tasks between a customer’s order and the service of their wine.
-With a keg set up, servers can instantaneously pour from the keg rather than finding and opening a new bottle and correctly disposing of empty ones.
-This gives your restaurant or bar staff more room to breathe so they can focus on providing more attentive service to customers.
-This can become a profit driver, as customers will likely stay longer when their server is more present.
+Serving out of kegs significantly reduces the number of operational tasks between a customer’s order and wine servings.
+With a keg set up, servers can instantaneously pour from the keg rather than finding, opening, and disposing of bottles.
+Fewer tasks give your restaurant or bar staff more room to breathe so they can focus on providing more attentive service to customers.
+More present and careful staff can encourage customers to stay longer or visit more frequently.

 Having wine on tap will drastically increase your service speed without compromising quality.
 No matter which wine a customer wants, your staff can pour a fresh glass immediately without searching for too long or worrying about ruining a rare or expensive wine.
 Plus, you can serve your wine in a variety of ways, tending to your customers’ every want and need.